jconvery1/stocker/README.md

 # Stocker

-This web application was developed as the final year project for my computer science degree, it was the first large coding project I completed independently and although it's far from perfect it was good enough to land me a first.
+This web application was developed as the final year project for my computer science degree, it was the first large coding project I completed independently and although it's far from perfect it was good enough to land me a first-class honours.

 It is a comprehensive stock management system designed to streamline inventory control and order processing for a small shoe retailer.